arcanemachine/phoenix-quiz-game/support/deployment/README.md

 You may need to pull the latest image when doing an update:

-- Log in to your server.
+- Login to your server.
 - Pull the correct image for your CPU architecture:
   - `x86_64`: `podman image pull docker.io/arcanemachine/phoenix-quiz-game:x86_64`
   - `aarch64`: `podman image pull docker.io/arcanemachine/phoenix-quiz-game:aarch64`